 The operating rules of the public library have been adopted by the Board of Trustees for the benefit of our library patrons in an attempt to insure the efficient and effective operation of the library.
 From time to time it may be necessary to add, modify, or remove certain rules.
 Our goal is to make your use of the library an enjoyable experience.
 We encourage your suggestions to our librarian that might in any way improve the operation of the library.
 Your suggestions will be passed on to the Board for consideration.

-- Library hours of operation are as follows: Monday-Friday 9am to 5pm, Saturday 9am to 12pm, Closed Sunday.
+- Library hours of operation are as follows: Monday-Friday 9am to 5pm.
+Closed Saturday & Sunday.

 - Check out policy: Three items may be checked out to a patron for no longer than a two week period before becoming delinquent.
 Check out time may be extended by calling the library and asking for an extension of time or returning the items to the library and requesting an extension.
 Unless renewed prior to the delinquent date the item becomes delinquent and fines attach.
 Check out policy and renewals for videotapes and DVDs are the same as books.